Do you know how much you should be spending on advertising your building company?

 If you have a campaign that is not profitable then you have two options.

 You either shut it down…

 Or scale it down and only target the most profitable part of the audience.

 Either way, don’t carry on with a campaign that is losing you money.
 Cut your losses quickly and focus on the winners.

 If you are a member of the Membership Portal then there is a step-by-step Action Plan that takes you through this process in a lot more detail.

-To learn more about the sales and marketing process for a building company, make sure you download the Builders Sales Funnel Blueprint.
+To learn more about the sales and marketing process for a building company, make sure you download the Builders Sales Process.